where to look

-Apply for a PSC Summer Expedition Grant!
+Apply for a PKG Center Summer Expedition Grant!
 (Deadline 2/22)

 It’s a great opportunity for MIT undergraduates to go to unknown regions and do public service that improves people’s lives while learning what those lives are like.
 Expedition grants help students scope out possibilities for future public service work while helping people with their immediate needs.
 Service Expeditions can be done anywhere in the U.S. or abroad – with appropriate concern for safety, of course.
 We can’t send students to places on the MIT Advisory list that are “High” or “Highest” level.
 And we have to be convinced that students have appropriate safety precautions in place for any site.

 The application deadline is on Friday, February 22 at 4 p.m.
 Interviews will be held on Monday, February 25, and finalists will be notified on Tuesday, February 26.
 Finalists will showcase their plans in Lobby 10 with pitches and posters on March 11 from 11:30-2:30.

 - Volunteers Needed for Existing Non-Profit Website Regarding Breast Cancer and Alzheimer’s

 - Tutor/Mentor for the Boston Scholar Athletes Program

 - Apply to be a FUP counselor (Deadline 2/15)

 - MIT IDEAS Global Challenge Generator Dinner (2/21)